 Bespoke Therapy Personalised to You.

-Your Psychology Journey provides a compassionate and safe space, with the aim of developing a trusted relationship, so that you can grow at your own pace, in a way that is tailored to your needs, that connects to your deepest authentic self, finds your drive and identify insights around purpose to help you better understand yourself, and grow in rich and meaningful ways on your psychology journey.
+Your Psychology Journey provides a compassionate and safe space, with the aim of developing a trusted relationship, so that you can grow at your own pace, in a way that is tailored to your needs.
+Dr Gill enjoys creating ways for you to connect to your deepest authentic self, to help you find your way, to identify insights, to help you better understand yourself and your purpose, and grow in rich and meaningful ways on Your Psychology Journey.

 Standards of Quality and Assurance in Practice